TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We should now handle the missing images, probably
+- Images GUI: make images selectable
+	- What about redirection?
+		- Just don't show "Redirect path" button in the mass-selection gui

 - editing containers in general edit properties
 	- add/remove yields change property to the complete container
 	- what about comparing?